- Automobiles & Motorcycles

 How to pick correct filter for a given signal processing task?

-PHYSICAL: {Passive, analog electronic, Digital, Interdigital, Surface Acoustic Wave (SAW), Ceramic/Xtal}
+{Passive, Analog Electronic, Digital, Interdigital, Surface Acoustic Wave (SAW), Ceramic/Xtal}

-Gaussian filter: ( no overshoot to a step function input yet minimal rise, Gaussian Impulse approx )
+Gaussian Filter: Exhibits no overshoot for a step function input while maintaining minimal rise, close to Gaussian impulse approximation.

 ***Constant-k*** filter